kdeldycke/awesome-engineering-team-management/readme.md

 ### Collections

 Expansive lists of well-known models and concepts.

+- [Gigerenzer’s simple rules](https://www.foundingfuel.com/article/gigerenzers-simple-rules/) - The reason we often relies on these simple heuristics: “outside the lab, in real world, we cannot do well with just with logical rationality, we need ecological rationality - the kind of thinking that helps us get what we want in an environment that's uncertain and dynamic.
+This means exercising our instincts, using simple but robust rules of thumb.”

 - [The Best Way to Make Intelligent Decisions](https://fs.blog/mental-models/#military_and_war) - A collection of 109 models.